Skip to main content

 -- Assuming we already have a table named `person`…

-This function would be recognised as a custom query, and could be queried like this:
+This function would be recognized as a custom query, and could be queried like this:

 {